 Parasite infestation by worms, mites, and lice often result in a delay of egg production.
 Common external parasites that infest chicken include:

 - Flies and mosquitoes – Biting gnats, mosquitoes, and black flies irritate chickens and are found in wetlands and stagnant water.
 Removing nearby stagnant water sources helps treat this issue and approved pesticides can be used to get rid of them.
 Also, natural methods include the use of garlic cloves and apple cider vinegar.
 These can even be placed in the hens’ water and will prevent the parasites from accumulating.

 - Ticks – These are common parasites that affect chickens.
 Most commonly seen in the US are shaft louse, body louse, wing louse, and head louse.

 - Bed bugs – These parasites lay about 5 eggs daily during their life and they live up to 12 months.
 Their infestation can be prevented by keeping the hen house clean and dusting with approved poultry dust.

 - Lice – Many different kinds of lice infect chicken.
 A common way chickens catch lice is from wild birds that have been added to an existing flock without quarantine.
 Infection also comes from contaminated equipment, or from clothing.
 During her 3 week lifespan, a female louse can lay between 50 and 300 eggs.
 An effective treatment is poultry dust and focuses on the main tail area, the saddle feathers and the wings.
 This treatment should be repeated 14 days later until the infestation clears.

 - Fleas – Chicken fleas are small and brown and can be seen in the birds’ feathers.
 Flea infestation is worst in the hotter months so special attention should be paid to hens during the summer months.

-These parasites cause problems that vary from mild irritation, decreased egg production, and in severe cases, death.
+These parasites cause problems that vary from mild irritation and decreased egg production to, in severe cases, death.
 It is important to check your chickens regularly for infestations that may become a problem later on.
 Simple checks that can be done include inspecting their legs and looking at their vent area every week.

 Access to Nesting Boxes